-I never tire of rhubarb recipes.
-Especially ones with happy memories attached.
+I never tire of rhubarb recipes like my almond rhubarb cake, rhubarb muffins, and strawberry rhubarb crisp.
+And I especially love the ones with happy memories attached.
 This Rhubarb Custard Pie recipe comes from my Grandma Renelt, and is my dad’s favorite rhubarb pie.

-Because of the rich custard filling, this rhubarb pie is not as forwardly tart as most rhubarb dessert recipes.
-The custard mixture is super easy to make, and sets up so nicely for easy cutting and serving.
+Because of the rich custard filling, this rhubarb pie is not as intensely tart as most rhubarb dessert recipes.
+The custard mixture is super easy to make and sets up so nicely for cutting and serving, similar to my rhubarb custard bars recipe.

-This rhubarb custard pie is a delicious way to enjoy rhubarb, in a beautiful, somewhat old-fashioned kind of way.
+This rhubarb custard pie is a delicious way to enjoy summer rhubarb in a beautiful, old-fashioned kind of way.
 I do hope you enjoy my grandma’s pie!

-- Rhubarb – I use rhubarb from our garden, but most grocery stores carry it in spring and summer.
+- Rhubarb – I use fresh rhubarb from our garden, but most grocery stores carry it in spring and summer.
+Trim the edible stalks and chop them into bite-sized pieces.
+Discard the poisonous leaves.
+You can also make this pie with frozen rhubarb, see below.

-- Granulated sugar – Used to sweeten up that tart rhubarb and to help the custard set up.
+- Granulated sugar – Used to sweeten up that tart rhubarb and to help the custard thicken up.

 - All-purpose flour – Add a little bit to help the custard set up.